Residential Tenants & Rights of Pre-Emption - A Guide to the Landlord and Tenant Act 1987

 This course will cover the following:

-- How do you know if the Act bites?
-A review of the qualifying provisions
+- How do you know if the Act applies?
+A review of the qualifying provisions and exempt disposals: York House v Thompson

 - Exercising tenants' rights, time limits & section 12 notices: Green v Westleigh